 No, since the educational facility is the common employer.

 A school bus driver must submit to a new CHRC upon renewal of his/her driver's license.
 All other employees who break service with the employing educational facility are considered new employees and must submit to a new criminal history record check through the new educational facility.
 The exception is employees in substitute positions.
-Please see response in Question #37.
+Please see response in Question #38.

-Applicants applying for a substitute teaching certificate from the county superintendent must produce an approval letter from the Criminal History Review Unit prior to the certificate being issued.
+Applicants applying for a substitute teaching certificate from the county superintendent must produce a copy of their Applicant Approval Employment History from the Criminal History Review Unit website prior to the certificate being issued.
 However, the employing educational facility may employ the substitute on an emergent basis if they demonstrate a need exists.
 A new criminal history record check is not required for renewing the substitute credentials providing the credentials have not expired.

 Those individuals who need to be hired on an emergent basis will require an executive county superintendent's approval.
-All other employees who are being processed must wait for the Criminal History Review Unit to issue an approval letter prior to starting their employment.
+All other employees who are being processed must wait for the Criminal History Review Unit to issue an approval prior to starting their employment.

 Yes, an applicant may not begin working until the educational facility has received an Emergent Hiring form signed by the executive county superintendent.

-The three-month emergent hiring begins with the approval of the executive county superintendent, the required online initial application or archive application request is submitted, and the applicant has scheduled an appointment with MorphoTrak for LiveScan fingerprinting.
+The three-month emergent hiring begins with the approval of the executive county superintendent, the required online initial application or archive application request is submitted, and the applicant has scheduled an appointment with MorphoTrust for LiveScan fingerprinting.

-58. Is the emergent approval interchangeable with all educational facilities for substitute employees or must each educational facility apply for emergent approval for the substitute; i.e. if a substitute teacher is seeking employment in four educational facilities, must each facility request approval?
+59. Is the emergent approval interchangeable with all educational facilities for substitute employees or must each educational facility apply for emergent approval for the substitute; i.e. if a substitute teacher is seeking employment in four educational facilities, must each facility request approval?